top of page

 President and Principal

-Tria is a qualified environmental project manager and Registered Professional Archaeologist, with seventeen years of CEQA/NEPA planning experience in the consulting industry.
-Tria meets the Secretary of the Interior Professional Standards for Archaeology.
-She maintains solid professional relationships with major proponents in the utility and transportation sectors, and with state and federal regulators and environmental oversight consultants.
+Tria has over 20 years of CEQA/NEPA cultural resources planning experience in the consulting industry, exceeding the Secretary of the Interior's Professional Standards for Archaeology.
+She maintains solid professional relationships with major proponents in the utility and transportation sectors, and with state and federal regulators and environmental consultants throughout the western United States.
+Sector experience includes: in-depth expertise with California publicly regulated utilities, renewable energy generators, transportation (rail, road and air), private/commercial developers, and government services sectors.

 Tria B.